OfficeDev/office-ui-fabric-js/ghdocs/components/DatePicker.md

 4. Verify that the component is working the same as in the sample above.

 ## Dependencies
 This component has no dependencies on other components.
 It does, however, require [pickadate.js](http://amsul.ca/pickadate.js/).
+You can find a copy of this within the `lib` folder once you have downloaded Fabric.

 ## Accessibility
 More details will be added here.